margaridarita/public-poll/README.md

 ## Public Poll
 ![logo_publicpoll (2)](https://github.com/margaridarita/public-poll/assets/110779743/6dd67d7e-e8f5-47bb-ad05-93b18d8fe37a)

-This is a mobile-first web application where users can make any question and get the public's opinion on it.
+This is a mobile-first web application where users can make any question and get the public's opinion on it!
 It was created in 2 weeks for Le Wagon's Web Development bootcamp.

 ## Demo